 Understanding the different between traditional and LANAP ® gum surgeries, is important.
-At Think Oral Implants and Periodontics, Dr. Ting can explain the differences during your consultation at his dental office.
+At Think Oral Implants and Periodontics, Dr. Ting can explain the differences during your consultation at her dental office.
 When you need gum surgery, your oral health will be evaluated to help determine which surgery will benefit you best.

 About Traditional surgery